Experts Weigh In On How To Prove SEO ROI

 Marketing Agency SEO Dashboard Example

-As a result of their efforts, the restaurant's website traffic increases by 25%, their keyword rankings improve significantly, and their bounce rate decreases by 10%.
+As a result of their efforts, the restaurant's website traffic increases by 25%, their keyword rankings improve significantly, and their bounce rate in GA-4 decreases by 10%.
 In addition, they start receiving more phone calls and online bookings from their website, resulting in a 15% increase in revenue.

 Sarah uses the data to calculate the restaurant's SEO ROI, which is 150%.
 She shares the results with the client and shows them a detailed dashboard that highlights the impact of their SEO efforts.
 The client is thrilled with the results and decides to continue working with Sarah's agency to improve their online visibility and revenue further.